gaku-sei/functional-javascript/README.md

 ### Warnings

-FJS has only been tested on later versions of main browsers (Maxthon, Google Chrome, Opera and Firefox) for the moment and seems to work as excepted on nodeJS (>= 0.8).
-Also, even if already tested in browser, proper node js tests are still being written.
+Functional-JavaScript has already been tested in browser, but proper node js tests are being written.